avabellaw/bright-times/readme.md

 **11. As an owner, I want to set a venue capacity to sell tickets based on it**

-I tested that I correct capacity was set on creation, and that I could edit it later.
+I tested that I correct capacity was set on creation and that I could edit it later.

 #### Tickets